-Another added feature were weapons that could be brought out instead of just picked up off the ground, but they don’t add any depth to the game and are actually quite useless.
-Once you get hit the weapon flies out of your hand and your left defenseless.
+Another added feature was weapons that could be brought out instead of just picked up off the ground, but they don’t add any depth to the game and are actually quite useless.
+Once you get to hit the weapon flies out of your hand and you are left defenseless.
 There are also no real combos in the game, there’s an over-reliance on cheap fighting with character special moves that are hard to break from and there’s a lack of grappling.
-Even the Fatalities, which are iconic staples of the series, are lacking in this game with only two stage fatality levels and most of the new characters have repeated Fatalities from MK3 or both of their Fatalities are similar such as Mileena who throws sais and then nails.
+Even the Fatalities, which are iconic staples of the series, are lacking in this game with only two-stage fatality levels and most of the new characters have repeated Fatalities from MK3 or both of their Fatalities are similar such as Mileena who throws sais and then nails.
 I have to say the Fatalities in Gold are some of the weakest in the series, but there are some great ones at least.

 Because of the lack of depth in the game after you see all the Fatalities and endings, there’s really no reason to back to the game, especially when there are better fighters on the Dreamcast.
 It’s great to have an MK game on this system, but why not port MK Trilogy over?
 Even UMK3 would have been nice at this point.